grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 The plugin uses a [Grafana service account token](https://grafana.com/docs/grafana/latest/administration/service-accounts/#service-account-tokens) to authenticate against the Grafana API.
 To enable it, add the `iam` section to your `plugin.json` file.

-Here is an example to allow the plugin to create dashboards, list/update all dashboards and folders, list users, teams, team members:
+Here is an example to allow the plugin to create dashboards, list or update all dashboards and folders, and list users, teams, and team members:
 ```json
   "iam": {
     "permissions": [